-We have offered various different activities, but our main focus has always been the helpline, which has received hundreds of calls over the years and is still busy today, rarely a day goes by without an enquiry.
-The other main service has been the Computer Club which has been continuous for 26 years, helping many children learn to touch type, a skill we believe every child should learn in primary school.
-We have arranged activity weekends, social events, conferences, and meetings with guest speakers and recently we played a major part in the Leeds Dyslexia Festival.
+We have offered various different activities, but our main focus has always been the Helpline which has receives hundreds of calls over the years and still is busy today, rarely a day goes by without some enquiry.
+Another main service has been the Computer Club which has been running continuously for 26 years, again very many children learning to touch type.
+A skill we believe every child should learn in primary school.
+In the past we have arranged Activity Weekends, social events, conferences, and meetings with guest speakers and recently we played a major part in the Leeds Dyslexia Festival.

 We look forward to future events and welcome any ideas and support from new members.

 We operate a helpline service run by volunteers.
 Please be considerate when calling, some helpliners are very busy and some have full time jobs but give what time they can to help take phone calls.